-COVID-19 National Protocol for Employers and Workers.
+COVID-19 National Protocol for employers and workers.

-This updated Protocol remains a robust document which is applicable to all sectors of the economy.
-It sets out the minimum Public Health infection prevention and control measures required in every place of work to prevent and reduce the spread of COVID-19.
+The Protocol remains a robust document which is applicable to all sectors of the economy.
+It sets out the minimum Public Health infection prevention and control measures required in every place of work to prevent and reduce the spread of COVID-19 and to facilitate the ongoing safe operation of workplaces.
 It is not designed to prohibit the introduction of additional measures in particular sectors or workplaces which could further enhance the measures set out in this Protocol.

-The Protocol also contains links directing employers and employees to a range of Government Departments and Agencies where additional and more detailed information and guidance can be sourced.
+The Protocol also contains useful links directing employers and employees to a range of Government Departments and Agencies where additional and more detailed information and guidance can be sourced.

 COVID-19 Supports, Workplace Health and Safety